-This question was divided into two parts.

-(a) The first part, carrying 7 marks, required candidates to explain the difference between criminal and civil law and to demonstrate their understanding by providing examples of each category.
+This question was not actually split into two parts but was effectively so divided.
+The initial task required candidates to explain the difference between criminal and civil law and to demonstrate their understanding by providing examples of each category.
 Although this topic had never been examined previously, it was done particularly well, with a significant number of candidates scoring full marks.
 Some candidates did struggle with the need for statutory examples, but were awarded marks where they outlined the types of cases brought civilly compared to those which were criminal.
 Where candidates did not perform well this tended to be because they engaged in irrelevant discussion on the difference between common law and statute and/or the rules of legal interpretation.